phonologus/QED/README.md

   code-points beyond the BMP as `\Uhhhhhh`.

-+ This `qed` adds the special characters `\x`, `\u`, `\U` which can be used to enter (valid) Unicode codepoints directly in (lowercase) hexadecimal.
++ This `qed` adds the special characters `\x`, `\u`, `\U` which can be used to enter (valid) Unicode codepoints directly, using (lowercase) hexadecimal.
 For example `\x53`, will insert ASCII `0x53` (`S`); `\u05d0` will insert Hebrew Aleph (`א`); and `\U01f600` will insert a grinning _emoji_ (`😀`).
 The format